 Next five minutes: "Isn't this the 7th time we've heard the 'Rudolph' song?"

 Next five minutes: "Okay, this is too long.
 That would have been a good stopping place."
+Next five minutes: "Man, I really wish the video projector would catch fire."

 One dad actually left because his kid wasn't featured adequately in the video.
 Wow.